 “This world will become what you see it as.
 If you view it as bad, it will become bad.
 If you view yourself as useless, you will become useless.
 If you view it as unfair, it will become unfair,” Maria continued, nodding in affirmation.
 “Hm, yes, this world is exactly what I see it as.
 This is my story.”
 She paused, glancing down at her reflection in the water.
 “So, you see, I don’t really understand people who blame things on circumstance.
 In the end, you are still the one who has the power to break circumstance… yes?”

 “What…?”
 The girl frowned.
 “I don’t understand what you’re saying.”

-“That is what my Olivier said to me too,” Maria hummed before she placed a hand on the girl’s head.
+“That is what my Ollie said to me too.”
+Maria hummed before placing a hand on the girl’s head.
 “But, my dear, from my point of view, your life is quite valuable as it is.
 You have made it up to this point, no?
 That in itself holds value.”

 The blackness of the sky was broken up by twinkling stars that were reflected back up by the ocean waters.
 If Maria reached out her hand, she could just scoop them up from the darkness.

 “That really goes to show you how endless the world is!”
 Maria exclaimed.
 “One day, I will even reach the stars!”

 The girl frowned again from where she sat in the corner of the canoe.
 Her legs were tucked beneath her chin.
 “The stars are out…?
 I barely remember what they look like.”

 “Well, if you cannot see it, then you can feel it, yes?”